ChesterHuynh/ChesterHuynh.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a third-year undergraduate at The Johns Hopkins University pursuing a B.S. in Biomedical Engineering with a focus in Biomedical Data Science and B.S. in Computer Science.
-My interests lie in the broad field of AI and machine learning, but primarily in statistical learning theory.
+I am a rising senior at The Johns Hopkins University pursuing a B.S. in Biomedical Engineering with a focus in Biomedical Data Science and B.S. in Computer Science.
+My interests lie in the broad field of AI and machine learning, but primarily in theoretical and applied work in statistical machine learning.

 I currently work under Dr. Sridevi Sarma in the [Neuromedical Control Systems Lab (NCSL)](https://sarmalab.icm.jhu.edu/) as an undergraduate research assistant developing machine learning algorithms in the context of EEG signal analysis.
-In the summer of 2020, I will be a software engineering intern at Microsoft under the Core Services Engineering & Operations (CSEO) division doing data exploration and machine learning.
+In the summer of 2020, I will be a software engineering intern at Microsoft under the Core Services Engineering & Operations (CSEO) division working on machine learning projects related to anomaly detection.

 Take a look at some of the projects that I have worked on and feel free to reach out!